Screenplay Readers Terms of Service

 If you are in any way averse to receiving critical feedback – feedback which you might disagree with – we respectfully request that you do not use our service, as our service is providing critical feedback.

-You agree you’re not entitled to a refund or remediation of any kind for any of the following reasons:
+You understand and agree that you’re not entitled to a refund or redo.

 b) You feel that our reader(s) focused on things you’d rather they’d not have focused on.
-Our service doesn’t entitle you to dictate what our readers’ critique focuses on.
+You understand when ordering our service that you do not dictate what our readers choose to critique or not critique about your work.

 d) You feel our reader’s notes don’t align with a previous reader’s notes from the same order or a previous service we provided.
 Our readers don’t read previous readers’ coverages of your script.